To instruct docassemble to store user input in a variable in

 groups for more information.

-For some field types, you can require input validation by adding the following to the definition of a field:
+For some field types, you can require additional input validation by adding the following to the definition of a field:

 numberdata types, require a minimum value.
 This is passed directly to the jQuery Validation Plugin.